 The outside space is a real feature of the house and allows you to truly appreciate the whole ambience of the stunning location and position of this delightful property and the village of Polperro itself.
 You can simply sit and watch the waves, the sea birds and the boats as they bob around in the harbour or come back from their day at sea.
 Sun bathe, read a book or enjoy a glass of your favourite tipple, the choice is yours!
-SORRY NO PETS ALLOWED.
+PETS ALLOWED.

 OUR PRICES AND AVAILABILITY ARE ALL LIVE SO YOU CAN BOOK WITH CONFIDENCE

 |Nearest travel links||Nearest railway: East Looe 6 km|

 |Notes||Pets welcome, No smoking at this property|